What is sound?

 Acoustics is the study of these mechanical waves, including vibration, ultrasound (sound frequency higher than the human ear can detect), and infrasound (frequencies lower than the human ear can detect).
 A scientist working in these areas might be considered an acoustical engineer, while an audio engineer is concerned with recording, manipulating, and reproducing sound.

 Acoustic applications are found in virtually every aspect of modern life, from WiFi devices to a child’s slide whistle.
 Acoustical engineers might also be concerned with reducing sound or the elimination of white noise due to electrical signal dissonance.
+There are many factors involved in understanding how sound works and how we perceive sound.

 How does sound work?